yoeo/guesslang/docs/typehints.rst

       color: str = 'blue'

   broken_voxel: Voxel = Voxel(1.0, -2, 3)
-  # error: Argument 1 to "Voxel" has incompatible type "float"; expected "int"
+  # ERROR: Argument 1 to "Voxel" has incompatible type "float"; expected "int"
   #
-  # the first argument "x" has the wrong type: "float" instead of "int"
+  # -> the first argument "x" has the wrong type: "float" instead of "int"

   voxel: Voxel = Voxel(1, -2, 3)
-  # valid: all the arguments have the right type
+  # OK: all the arguments have the right type

-  print(voxel)  # prints: Voxel(x=1, y=-2, z=3, color='blue')
+  print(voxel)  # prints «Voxel(x=1, y=-2, z=3, color='blue')»

 Type definition with forward references
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~